Ethiopia shifts focus from war to economy, U.N. worries about Tigray | Law-Order

 Ethiopia shifts focus from war to economy, U.N. worries about Tigray

-Ethiopia's prime minister shifted his focus away from war on Wednesday, opening a cross-border highway to Kenya at the opposite end of his country, while the United Nations voiced alarm over ongoing fighting in the northern Tigray region.
+Ethiopia's prime minister shifted focus away from war on Wednesday, opening a cross-border highway to Kenya at the opposite end of his country, while the United Nations voiced alarm at continuing fighting in the northern Tigray region.

-Abiy Ahmed cut the ribbon on a mega-highway linking south Ethiopia with Kenya's port of Mombasa, alongside Kenyan counterpart President Uhuru Kenyatta, as part of Ethiopia's aspirations to become a regional powerhouse.
+Abiy Ahmed cut the ribbon on a mega-highway linking south Ethiopia with Kenya's Indian Ocean port of Mombasa, alongside Kenyan counterpart President Uhuru Kenyatta, reflecting Ethiopian aspirations to become a regional powerhouse.
 "Just like the infrastructure, we should work on peace and security," he said at the border town of Moyale, refraining from mentioning Tigray.
 "Peace is a foundation for everything we are aspiring to transform (in) the life our people."

 War since Nov.
 4 between Ethiopia's federal forces and the Tigray People's Liberation Front (TPLF) is thought to have killed thousands and displaced more than 950,000 people, according to U.N. estimates, some 50,000 of them into Sudan.
-It could also hurt an economy that had been soaring, albeit from a low base, becoming the world's fastest growing in 2017, driven by agricultural exports and heavy infrastructure spending it hoped would drive a manufacturing boom.
+The conflict may also hurt an economy that had been soaring, albeit from a low base, becoming the world's fastest-growing in 2017, driven by agricultural exports and heavy infrastructure spending it hoped would drive a manufacturing boom.

-Ethiopia was for years attempting to position itself as an emerging industrial hub that would draw its 115 million population - the second largest in Africa - off subsistence farms and into factories.
+Ethiopia was for years trying to position itself as an emerging industrial hub that would draw its 115 million population - the second-largest in Africa - off subsistence farms and into factories.
 For more than a decade, the government poured billions of dollars into hydro-electric dams, industrial parks, railways and highways.
 Then when Abiy took power in 2018, he began opening up sectors like telecoms to private investment.

 For a story on the impact of the war on Ethiopia's manufacturing dreams, click on ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^